Quantum Magnetism in Minerals: Coupled spin dimers

 A layered structure consisting of corrugated honeycomb layers is realized in the rare copper-aluminium-arsenate mineral urusovite, CuAl(AsO$_4$)O, discovered about 20 years ago on Kamchatka \cite{VergasovaFilatov00, KrivovichevMolchanov00}.
 Its crystal structure is monoclinic, with the space group $P2_1/c$.
-Synthetic powders of this compound were recently investigated by magnetization, specific heat, and electron spin resonance (ESR) \cite{VasilievVolkova15}, showing a spin-gap behavior with a gap of about 30~meV.
+Synthetic powders of this compound were recently investigated by magnetization, specific heat, and electron spin resonance (ESR) \cite{VasilievVolkova15}, showing a spin-gap behaviour with a gap of about 30~meV.
 Analysis of the exchange constants derived from DFT calculations revealed that this gap is due to a strong dimerization on one of the bonds in the distorted honeycomb plane.
 The dominant edge-shared superexchange interaction $J_1\approx30$~meV on one of the bonds is mediated by two Cu--O--Cu paths with a bond angle of 102.6$^\circ$.
-The corner-shared superexchange paths on two other bonds have a notably larger bond angle of 111.3$^\circ$, but despite that have a vanishingly small exchange constant $J_2\approx0.05$~meV, which is even weaker than the interlayer super-superexchange $J_3\approx0.7$~meV.
-It has been therefore concluded that urusovite realizes a model of very weakly interacting spin dimers with a valence-bond solid (VBS) ground state, schematically depicted in Fig.~\ref{Fig:Urusovite}.
+The corner-shared superexchange paths on two other bonds have a notably larger bond angle of 111.3$^\circ$ but despite that have a vanishingly small exchange constant $J_2\approx0.05$~meV, which is even weaker than the interlayer super-superexchange $J_3\approx0.7$~meV.
+It has been therefore concluded that urusovite realizes a model of very weakly interacting spin dimers with a VBS ground state, schematically depicted in Fig.~\ref{Fig:Urusovite}, where the ellipses represent valence-bond dimers in a singlet state.
 At elevated temperatures, thermal expansion leads to a gradual modification of the bond angles and, consequently, to a substantial increase in the in-plane exchange parameters.
-These thermal effects were claimed responsible for the observed

-deviations of the high-temperature experimental data from the predictions of a simple weakly interacting dimer model~\cite{VasilievVolkova15}.
+These thermal effects were claimed responsible for the observed deviations of the high-temperature experimental data from the predictions of a simple weakly interacting dimer model~\cite{VasilievVolkova15}.